 In this blog we are sharing our experiences on how to improve your English vocabulary.
 It is one of the most significant questions where English is a second language.

-As an Institute which teaches Business English: Speaking and writing we are often asked this question, “What should we do, to improve our vocabulary?”
+We are often asked this question, “What should we do, to improve our vocabulary?”
 Initially, I used give text-book answers which included, “Read lot of English books.
 Underline difficult words.
 Refer dictionary to understand the meaning.
 Try to use that word in different contexts and that’s how you can improve your vocabulary.”
 Over the years, I realised, this may be effective way to learn new words but not effective to retain it.
 English is a second Language for me and even I could not learn new words in English like this.
 How am I going to ask students to learn this way?
 My vocabulary improved when I started taking few extra efforts.
 I am not claiming this to be an elixir, but this improved method is surely effective.

 It is a common experience that we retain a lot of information through listening.
 Most of us haven’t read anything beyond newspapers in years.
 But, we listen to radio and also watch television.
 Next time, instead of tuning to local dialect, tune into English channels, be little alert.
 Next time, while buying newspaper, look for English edition.
 While listening or reading, look out for difficult words.
 Keep a log book where you can jot these words down.